Updated April 28, 2014

-A funnel cloud is the most obvious sign, but not all tornadoes have funnels, so look for whirling dust or debris under a bank of thick clouds.
-If you hear a loud, continuous roar (similar to a train) that doesn’t fade after a few seconds, head for cover.
-Heavy rain or hail followed by dead calm or a sudden wind shift can also indicate a tornado — be aware that precipitation or low clouds can obscure the funnel.
+A funnel cloud is the most obvious sign, but not all tornadoes have funnels, so look for whirling debris or dust under a bank of thick clouds.
+If you hear a load roar (similar to a train) that doesn’t fade after a few seconds, head for cover.
+Heavy rain or hail followed by an abrupt wind shift or sudden stillness can also indicate a tornado — be aware that precipitation or low clouds can hide the funnel from view.
 More information is available from FEMA here.

 What should I do in the event of a tornado?

 Form a plan and designate a meeting spot ahead of time.
-If you are under a tornado warning or notice any signs of a tornado approaching, head for a basement or other underground shelter, and get under some type of sturdy protection, like a work bench.
+If you are under a tornado warning or notice any signs of a tornado approaching, head for a basement or other underground shelter and get under something sturdy, like a work bench.
 If that’s not possible, take cover in an interior stairwell, hallway, bathroom or closet on the lowest floor.
 Do not open the windows (the belief that this will equalize pressure is a myth).
 Keep away from windows, glass, and shelves where items might fall on you, and cover yourself with a mattress, sleeping bag, or other thick padding.